Lysenthia/space-explorer/README.md

 #### How to play (GUI)
 1. Ensure Java 11 is installed on the machine
 2. Open zip folder in terminal window
-3. Start the game by calling `java -jar game_gui.jar` in the terminal
+3. Start the game by calling `java -jar rvo16_hoo42_SpaceExplorersGUI.jar` in the terminal
    - The folder from which this file is called must also contain the resources folder provided
 4. Select how many days the game should played over
 5. Name you ship